 8. Miniature Poodle

-This breed gets along well with other dogs, children, and a few other pets as long as there are a proper introduction and time allowed to get over their initial shyness.
-Get a groomer to cut your poodleâs coat in your preferred style.
+Miniature poodles are susceptible and shy, so they are best suited to a single owner until they get used to being around people.
+This breed gets along well with other dogs, children, and a few other pets as long as there is a proper introduction and time allowed to overcome their initial shyness.

 9. Papillons

 One of the most overlooked dog breeds in terms of making good indoor pets is Papillons.
-Due to their high intelligence, sensitivity, and compassion towards people, Papillons are usually used as seizure alert dogs and therapy dogs.
+Due to their high intelligence, sensitivity, and compassion towards people, Papillons are usually used as seizure alert and therapy dogs.

-Since Papillons are easy to train, theyâre often used as show dogs as well.
-Papillons donât shed too often, and they donât suffer skin allergies.
+Since Papillons are easy to train, they’re often used as show dogs as well.
+In addition, Papillons don’t shed too often and don’t suffer from skin allergies.

 10. Pekingese

-She is loving, protective and great with kids.
-Pekingese doesnât shed that often, though you will need to brush their hair at least once a month.
 Pekingese may take longer to house-train than other dogs, but they are easy to care for and great to play with.

 More: 10 Housetraining Tips for First-Time Puppy Owners